Arize-ai/client_python/src/arize/_generated/api_client/docs/Task.md

 # Task

 A task is a typed, configurable unit of work that ties one or more evaluators to a data source (project or dataset). `RUN_EXPERIMENT` tasks additionally carry a `run_configuration` that defines the LLM, evaluator, or agent settings for each triggered run.
+Evaluation tasks (`TEMPLATE_EVALUATION` and `CODE_EVALUATION`) use one of two mutually exclusive query-filter shapes depending on the granularity of the data each evaluator processes:  - **Span shape** — `query_filter` (task-level) plus per-evaluator   `column_mappings`/`query_filter`.
+For tasks where each evaluated unit is   a single span. `query_filters` is null. - **Trace/session shape** — `query_filters` (named `filters` plus optional   `expression`) at the task level, and per-evaluator `query_mappings`.
+For   tasks where each evaluated unit is a complete trace or session.   `query_filter` is null.
+All evaluators on a task must use the same shape; mixing shapes returns 400.

 ## Properties